Bilayers and quasi-3D stacks of Jain series fractional quantum Hall states from parton construction: quasi-3D multilayers

-We recall that possible tunneling terms may also exist alongside the above terms (appendix).
-It is also readily seen that for the purpose of deriving the effective theory in terms of $\mathcal{A}_\mu$ fields, the system formed from many layers of $\nu=2/3$ states has the exact same form of the effective theory except with the resultant $\mathcal{K}$-matrix for $\mathcal{A}$ is simply the negative of the above equation, which reveals that as far as universal properties are concerned, both the stacked systems approach the same quasi-3D system.
+It is readily seen that for the purpose of deriving the effective theory in terms of $\mathcal{A}_\mu$ fields, the system formed from many layers of $\nu=2/3$ states has the exact same form of the effective theory except with the resultant $\mathcal{K}$-matrix for $\mathcal{A}_{\mu}$ is simply the negative of the above equation, which reveals that as far as universal properties are concerned, both the stacked systems approach the same quasi-3D system.